tu2-atmanand/Task-Board/README.md

 There are two way to add/show your task.

 **Obvious Method :** Your old way of adding a task, that is directly writing inside the markdow files.
 After you have written the content of the task switch you focus away from the editor, like click on the Task Board and your task will be directly added in the board.
-Provided you havent applied any [Scan Filters](https://tu2-atmanand.github.io/task-board-docs/Features/Filters_for_Scanning.html).
+Provided you havent applied Scan Filters on that edited file.

 ![Adding New task using common method](./assets/AddingNewTaskFromFile.gif)